4chan terminology

 dubs, trips, quads, etc.

-When a post number ends in two, three, four, etc. same digits.
+“Dubs, trips, quads” etc. is when a post number ends in two, three, four, etc. same digits.
 It is sometimes considered to increase the value of a post to randomly get repeating digits.
+One would think that with thousands of posts of being made at a time, it’s entirely down to luck, but there are actually (closely guarded) hacks to affect your post number.

-A common meme for GET attempts are images of Christian Bale from American Psycho with text like “check em”.
-Earlier Yugi from Yu-Gi-Oh! was popular.
+Posts “attempting” such repeating digits commonly include images of Christian Bale from American Psycho are attached with text like “check em”.

 Christian Bale from the film American Psycho, pointing his finger to a stereo system.